The best sales to shop today: Chewy, Great Jones, Columbia and more | CNN Underscored

 Columbia

 Summer weather is beginning to fade, meaning now’s the time to upgrade your outerwear — and other layers — at Columbia, where almost everything is 25% off at the Labor Day sale.
-More than 2,000 items are marked down, including joggers, down jackets, and rain jackets, so you can take on any adventure this season.
+More than 2,000 items are marked down, including joggers, down jackets and rain jackets, so you can take on any adventure this season.
 Try sorting by product type to fill any specific gaps in your current wardrobe.

 Herman Miller Open Box Aeron Chair ($629.11, originally $979; ebay.com)

-The Aeron Chair by Herman Miller is not only incredibly aesthetically pleasing, it’s also comfortable for everyday use in your home office.
+The Aeron Chair by Herman Miller is not only incredibly aesthetically pleasing; it’s also comfortable for everyday use in your home office.
 But that level of quality usually comes with a steep price tag — until today.
-Currently, Ebay is offering 35% off one of our top office chair picks when you buy an open box item — that’s nearly $350 off.
+Currently, eBay is offering 35% off one of our top office chair picks when you buy an open-box item — that’s nearly $350 off.
 Hurry over to the site if you want to take advantage of this offer — it’ll be gone before you know it.

 More deals to shop